Eduardo Acosta, D.V.M.

 I graduated from UC Davis in 1996.
 I previously worked in Long Beach before moving down to San Diego and purchasing Sunset Cliffs Animal Hospital in 1998.
 Since then, I ventured off to acquire San Carlos Animal Hospital in January of 2014.

-My family members are both furry and feathered: Lucas Oil, my stumpy tail Australian cattle dog, shares the ground level with my cat named Small.
-The air patterns are occupied by my five parrots.
-When not serving the needs of my four-legged friends, I am a huge outdoor enthusiast and I love relaxing in my cabin in Big Bear or going snowboarding, surfing, wake boarding, off-roading, mountain biking, sand dunning, rock climbing, and hiking or just walking around and enjoying the beautiful community that is Ocean Beach.
-If it is outdoors I like to do it.
-And I am lucky enough that I get to do all that with my beautiful wife Lisa, and now with our new addition, our baby boy Gavin.
+When not serving the needs of my four-legged friends, I am a huge outdoor enthusiast and I love going snowboarding, surfing, wake boarding, off-roading, mountain biking, sand dunning, rock climbing, and hiking or just walking around and enjoying the beautiful community that is Ocean Beach.
+If it is outdoors I like to do it, and I am lucky enough that I get to do all that with my beautiful wife Lisa, our son Gavin and the most amazing dog Lucas Oil.

 Laurel Nishida, D.V.M.